isolver/ioHub/docs/iohub/performance.rst

-So overall CPU usage on a multicore system when using ioHub along with PsychoPy is higher compared to running PsychoPy alone, however this usage is caused by truely parallel processing occurring on the two processing being discussed.
+So overall CPU usage on a multicore system when using ioHub along with PsychoPy is higher compared to running PsychoPy alone, however this usage is caused by truly parallel processing occurring on the two processing being discussed.
 One core of the CPU will be running at a high usage rate by the ioHub system, while a separate core will be running at the same, or potentially much lower utilization rate depending on the paradigm being performed and the device